stevo9061/ProjectWebCrawler/README.md

 # Development process

 For our project we started to think about what exactly we want to achieve and what is necessary for it.
-For this, milestones were recorded with our editor which gave us some direction.
+For this, milestones were recorded with our lecturer which gave us some direction.
 Then we assigned tasks for each group member to implement basic functions like extracting the necessary (desired) data from https://www.willhaben.at and further processing it and extracting it into an Excel spreadsheet.
 One of the biggest hurdles was to extract the data from the website.
 The team's main focus was on stability once we had a working graphical application.
 After we were able to complete almost all of our objectives, we began documenting our functions with Javadoc and prepared for the completion of the project.

 # External libraries used